The following article can be found on the Natural Horse website at www.NaturalHorse.com (Volume 4, Issue 6, Article 10).

 It is beneficial to first address and correct any existing 'mechanical' contributors such as hoof trimming, saddle fit, bit use, feeding practices, and dental issues.
 Without addressing these issues first, the results of bodywork will be limited.
 In addition, it is absolutely necessary to address the soft tissue and help bring balance back to the body - through massage, TTouch, acupuncture, Feldenkrais, myofascial work, and/or especially craniosacral work, which specifically address the Stomatognathic system.
 Another consideration may be to change the horse’s training regimen.
 There is no simple answer or single approach when dealing with horses that have progressive cases of TMD, or when dealing with any problems.
 Remember to always consult with your veterinarian, equine dentist, and other qualified professionals who understand your horse, the TMJ, and TMD conditions.

 The use of a speculum applies some pressure on the atlantooccipital area.
 The muscles of the TMJ are also affected.
-It is important to have it as loose as possible during dental treatment.
-A severe case of TMD; once again, dental work and soft tissue work are necessary here.
+It is important to have it as loose as possible during dental treatment. | A severe case of TMD; once again, dental work and soft tissue work are necessary here. |

 Summary

 When TMD exists, the reality is that dental work alone will not fix this problem.
 The soft tissue needs to be treated, along with having dental work, to achieve substantial improvement and complete recovery.
 Therefore, the treatment of TMD is a bit more complicated than one might think.
 Because of the complex connection the mandible has with the rest of the body, "filing down" a horse’s teeth will not “fix” the problem.
 [See NHM Volume 4, Issue 5, Equissentials.]
 In some cases, filing down the teeth will worsen the TMJ condition that may already exist.
 In many cases, it is the soft tissue that has started an improper wear of the teeth.
 The soft tissue must be addressed and treated, as well as the energy patterns holding the TMJ in a “dysfunctional pattern”.
 Depending on the length of time the condition has existed, it may have worked its way through the entire body, causing the horse to compensate in his work, thus unbalancing him and inhibiting his performance and athletic abilities.
 Over time, if the soft tissue is not treated, the same patterns will continue and worsen, and bone structure and shape can be affected.
+Proper dental work must be performed in combination with soft tissue work; these cannot be individual of each other.

-Once again a case of TMD clearly shown.
+Once again a case of TMD clearly shown. |

 About the author